How to plan your U.K. credit card portfolio

 Although there’s good acceptance of American Express across the UK, it’s not accepted everywhere.
 If you still want to earn points for each £1 spent but the retailer only accepts Visa or Mastercard, you could consider adding one of the following cards to your portfolio:

-- Virgin Atlantic Reward+ Credit Card UK, which, until 30 June 2019, is offering a huge 30,000 Flying Club points for spending £3,000 in the first 90 days.
+- Virgin Atlantic Reward+ Credit Card UK, which is offering a 15,000 Flying Club points for spending £3,000 in the first 90 days.
 The card also offers a very decent 1.5 Flying Club miles per pound spent with double points for spend direct with Virgin Atlantic and Virgin Holidays.
 You can read a full review of this card including annual fee, other benefits and representative rate here,

 Step Three: A Card for Foreign Purchases